RuminahuiM/RuminahuiM.github.io/index.md

 permalink: /
 ---

-# DB Collector automation
+# Introduction

-Text for the DB Collectors explaining what and why
+Intro text WIP

 ---

 # Disclaimer

-Help with AI and so on
+AI has been used as a supporting tool for the creation of this document, as well as for the error detection and fixing of my code.